-(See also Metabolic Acidosis Metabolic Acidosis Metabolic acidosis is primary reduction in bicarbonate (HCO3−), typically with compensatory reduction in carbon dioxide partial pressure (Pco2); pH may be markedly low or slightly... read more , Acid-Base Regulation Acid-Base Regulation Metabolic processes continually produce acid and, to a lesser degree, base.
-Hydrogen ion (H+) is especially reactive; it can attach to negatively charged proteins and, in high concentrations... read more , and Acid-Base Disorders Acid-Base Disorders Acid-base disorders are pathologic changes in carbon dioxide partial pressure (Pco2) or serum bicarbonate (HCO3−) that typically produce abnormal arterial pH values.
+(See also Metabolic Acidosis Metabolic Acidosis Metabolic acidosis is primary reduction in bicarbonate (HCO3−), typically with compensatory reduction in carbon dioxide partial pressure (Pco2); pH may be markedly low or slightly... read more , Acid-Base Regulation Acid-Base Regulation Metabolic processes in the human body continually produce acid and, to a lesser degree, base.
+Hydrogen ion (H+) is especially reactive; it can attach to negatively charged proteins... read more , and Acid-Base Disorders Acid-Base Disorders Acid-base disorders are pathologic changes in carbon dioxide partial pressure (Pco2) or serum bicarbonate (HCO3−) that typically produce abnormal arterial pH values.
 Acidemia is serum... read more .)

 Lactate is a normal byproduct of glucose and amino acid metabolism.
 There are 2 main types of lactic acidosis: